pamelaferretti/pamelaferretti.github.io/_pages/research.md

 <br/><br/>
 ## **Microbiome transmission in social groups**

 Studying microbial transmission dynamics with enough high spatial and temporal resolution remains extremely challenging in human populations.
-For this reason, we are studying how microbes are vertically and horizontally transmitted over life time in wild animal groups!
+For this reason, we are studying how microorganisms (bacteria and eukaryotes) are transmitted in wild animal groups.
+I recently co-authored a study that looked at [eukaryotes sharing in wild baboons in Kenya]().
 Stay tuned for more updates!

 <br/><br/>
 ## **Defining, identifying and interpreting microbial strains**